Douro Valley Tours

-Portugal is an amazing destination to explore on foot.
+Portugal is a fantastic destination to explore on foot.

-One of a kind history and culture, amazing gastronomy, perfect climate, and varied geography and above all, authentic and welcoming.
-We provide a fun holiday experience for everyone!
-With only 3 easy hikes in distances running from 5 miles per day.
+One of a kind history and culture, fantastic gastronomy, and a perfect climate, we provide a fun holiday experience for everyone!
+With only three easy hikes in distances running from 5 miles per day.
 This tour offers a great blend of walking and wine!

 - Small group tours in Portugal.
 Personalize service!
 Maximum group size of 6 travelers.

-- Guided Hiking Tour in the uniquely beautiful Douro Valley Tours.
+- Guided Hiking Tour in the Douro Valley.
 Located in Northern Portugal.
-It is a UNESCO World Heritage site and the first wine region demarcated in the world in 1756.
+It is a UNESCO World Heritage site, and the first wine region demarcated in the world in 1756.

 - Discover ancient wine cellars in the Douro Valley Tours (full day with lunch and wine tasting).

-Enjoy the top attractions in sunny Portugal.
-As you explore the must-sees of both, Lisbon, and the northern town of Porto.
-That is also included the historic cities of Braga and Guimarães, and wine tasting in the Douro Valley.
+Enjoy the top attractions in sunny Portugal as you explore the must-sees of both, Lisbon, and the northern town of Porto.
+That is also included the historic city of Braga and wine tasting in the Douro Valley.